SHIXOOM/SHIXOOM/README.md

 # Shady Ali
-Welcome to my GitHub profile!
-I'm a highly motivated Computer Science student at the University of Minnesota, Twin Cities (expected graduation: June 2026) and Egypt University of Informatics (expected graduation: June 2026), with a passion for AI Research, Mathematics, Machine Learning, Deep Learning, and Software Engineering.
+Hello there!
+I'm a Computer Science student at the University of Minnesota, Twin Cities (expected graduation: May 2026) and Egypt University of Informatics (expected graduation: June 2026), with a passion for AI Research, Mathematics, Machine Learning, Deep Learning, and Software Engineering.
 I have a strong academic record (GPA: 4.0 at UMN, 3.9 at EUI) and a proven track record of applying my skills to real-world problems.
-I'm enthusiastic about contributing to innovative projects and collaborating with other developers.

-## Whats New
+I am always looking for new opportunities to exchange knowledge, and collaborate on exciting research and ML projects where I can provide a significant value while learning and expanding my knowledge and skill set more.
+So please don't hesitate to contact me with any idea or project you have in mind!

+## Recent updates about me
+*  I started a new project with ***Seif Pharmacies***, $2^{nd}$ biggest pharmacy chain in Egypt, for employee appraisal and shifts scheduling
-*  I recently made my first ever open-source contribution for CrewAI-Tools.
+*  I made my first ever open-source contribution for ***CrewAI-Tools***.
 Checkout the [Pull Request](https://github.com/crewAIInc/crewAI-tools/pull/237).
-*  I am currently working as a Machine Learning Engineer at Euclid Solutions, building agentic and ML-based solutions for businesses.
+*  I am currently working as a Machine Learning Engineer at ***Euclid Solutions***, building agentic and ML-based solutions for businesses.

 ## About Me

-I'm a quick learner with experience in developing and deploying machine learning models, building scalable applications, and conducting research in AI.
+I'm a quick learner with experience in developing machine learning models, building applications, and conducting research in AI.
 I enjoy tackling challenging problems and continuously expanding my skillset.
 I'm particularly interested in:

-*   **Machine Learning:**  Clustering, Classification, Regression, Model Evaluation, Churn Prediction
+*   **Machine Learning:** mainly classical ML, NLP, mathematical optimization, and statistics.
-*   **Deep Learning:** CNNs, RNNs, LSTMs, Transformers, Transfer Learning, LLMs
+*   **Deep Learning:** I had exposure to LSTMs, CNNs, MLPs, Generative models.
-*   **Natural Language Processing (NLP):** Sentiment Analysis, Intent Recognition, Text Processing
+*   **Natural Language Processing (NLP):** Sentiment Analysis, Intent Recognition, Text Processing, LLMs and Agentic Systems.
 *   **Software Development:**  Software Analysis, Design, and development, API design, scalable systems, database systems and systems engineering.

 ## Featured Projects